 TREZOR’s hardware wallets have a reputation of being both very secure and easy to use.
 Aesthetically designed and with an inbuilt screen, their signature product the TREZOR One is a very popular option for storing bitcoin and other cryptos.

 The KeepKey hard wallet is compatible with a number of digital assets, including Ethereum, Bitcoin, Bitcoin Cash, Litecoin, Dash, Dogecoin, and Namecoin.
 It also has an LED display and great security features.

 CoolWallet S is the main hardware wallet developed by CoolBitX, a Taiwanese company founded in 2014.
 It aims to build a bridge that connects blockchain and widespread public use.
 Its hardware wallet is sleek, slim and light (like a credit card) and can secure several cryptocurrencies (Bitcoin, Ripple, Ethereum, Litecoin and Bitcoin Cash).

-This is another brand that’s known for developing hardware wallet with ample features and compatibility.
+BitLox is another brand that’s known for developing hardware wallet with ample features and compatibility.
 One of its hardware wallets – the BitLox Advanced can store up to 100 different wallet addresses and is slim enough to fit in your regular wallet.
-Other products it offers are BitLox Ultimate, BitLox Advanced, and BitLox Extreme Privacy Set.
+Other products it offers are BitLox Ultimate and BitLox Extreme Privacy Set.

 This Company believes in a future where entrepreneurs and individuals will enjoy independence in their digital world, without worrying about cyber theft.
 Their flagship product is the BitBox, a very compact USB bitcoin hardware wallet.